raybellis/draft-bellis-dnsop-session-signal/draft-bellis-dnsop-session-signal.md

 defined to only have "per-message" semantics.
-This document defines a new Session Signaling OpCode used to carry persistent "per-session" type-length-values (TLVs), and defines an initial set of TLVs used to handle feature negotiation and to manage session timeouts and termination.
+This document defines a new Session Signaling OpCode used to carry persistent "per-session" type-length-values (TLVs), and defines an initial set of TLVs used to manage session timeouts and termination.

 A further issue with EDNS(0) is that there is no standard mechanism for a client to be able to tell whether a server has processed or otherwise acted upon the individual options contained with an OPT RR.
-The Session Signaling Opcode therefore requires an explicit response to each TLV within a request.
+The Session Signaling Opcode therefore requires an explicit response to each request message.

-The message format (see {{format}}) does not completely conform to the standard DNS packet format but is designed such that existing DNS protocol parsers should be able to read the packet header and then simply ignore the extra data that appears thereafter.
+It should be noted that the message format (see {{format}}) does not conform to the standard DNS packet format.

 # Terminology